buildit/bookit-infrastructure/README.md

 | Size of RDS Instances | Vertical      | db-aurora     | InstanceType                                                                |
 | # of RDS Instances    | Vertical      | db-aurora     | _currently via Replication property in Mappings inside db-aurora/main.yaml_ |

+## Troubleshooting

+There are a number of strategies to troubleshoot issues.
+In addition to monitoring and searching the AWS Console and Cloudwatch Logs, you can SSH into the VPC via a Bastion:

+`make create-bastion ENV=<integration|staging|production>`

+This will create a bastion that you can SSH into as well as open an inbound Security Group rule to allow your IP address in.
+You can output the SSH command via:

+`make outputs-bastion ENV<integration|staging|production>`

+Once inside the VPC, you can connect to any of the services you need.

+Don't forget to tear down the Bastion when you are finished:
+`make delete-bastion ENV=<integration|staging|production>`

 ## Maintenance

 Except in very unlikely and unusual circumstances _all infrastructure/build changes should be made via CloudFormation